Petroglyphs of Sarmishsay

 Local Transportation

-Once you arrive at the site, it is best to explore on foot to fully immerse yourself in the ancient atmosphere.
-The pathways are well-maintained, and there are informative signboards that provide context for the petroglyphs you encounter.
-Remember to wear comfortable shoes and carry a bottle of water to stay hydrated, as the walk can be quite extensive.
+Once at the site, exploring on foot is the best way to appreciate the petroglyphs.
+The paths are well-maintained, and informative signboards provide context.
+Wear comfortable shoes and bring water, as the walk can be extensive.

 Summary of Facts

-• The petroglyphs depict scenes from daily life, hunting, and religious rituals.
+• Depicts scenes of daily life, hunting, and religious rituals.

 Posted by